Short-term CO2 emissions forecasting: insight from the Italian electricity market: Introduction

 \section{Introduction}

-Carbon dioxide (CO$_2$) emissions are a major driver of global climate change.
+Carbon dioxide (CO$_2$) emissions are one of the main drivers of global climate change.
 According to the emissions database for global atmospheric research \citep{edgar2024}, in 2023, China, the world's largest emitter, accounted for 33.98\% of global CO$_2$ emissions, followed by the USA (12\%), India (7.57\%), Europe (6.44\%) and Russia (5.30\%).
 The power sector remains a key contributor, responsible for 38.24\% of total CO$_2$ emissions in the same year.
 In particular, the power sectors of China, the USA, India, Europe and Russia contributed 16.59\%, 3.75\%, 3.53\%, 2.26\%, and 1.64\% of global CO$_2$ emissions, respectively.
 As a result, these countries represented 72.61\% of global CO$_2$ emissions from the power sector.

 The amount of CO$_2$ emissions from electricity generation depends on the share of renewable sources (e.g. hydro, solar, and wind) and nonrenewable sources (e.g. coal, oil, and natural gas).
 The mix of sources changes over time according to the mechanisms of the electricity market and weather conditions \citep{KOCAK2023}.
 Although renewable energy generation reached a global record of 927 TWh in 2024, CO$_2$ emissions from the power sector increased by 1.6\% compared to 2023.
 This increase was mainly driven by an increase in global electricity demand, particularly due to extreme heat in countries such as India \citep{carbonbrief2025}.
 The rise in fossil fuel use highlights the ongoing challenge of decarbonising under climate stress.